-SHOGO: Mobile Armor Division is a first person shooter developed by Monolith and released in 1998.
-This game is unique in its use of mechs, known as MCA (Mobile Combat Armor) in the Shogo universe.
-In some of the levels the player is on foot with standard FPS weapons such as assault rifles, sub-machine guns, shotguns, etc. These are divided between those where the player gets to choose from one of four available MCAs, allowing the player to run and gun with your MCA of their choice.
+Shogo: Mobile Armor Division is a first person shooter developed by Monolith Productions, released in 1998.
+The game features combat in mechs, known as MCAs (Mobile Combat Armor) in the Shogo universe, as well as more conventional on-foot shooting with standard FPS weapons such as assault rifles, sub-machine guns, shotguns, etc. Before mech levels, the player may choose one of four available MCAs to pilot.
 Each MCA has different statistics and speed, but all can all use the same weapons.
 The MCA missions are more action oriented with more explosive weaponry.

-It was also one of the first standard FPS-games to feature non-linear gameplay, where the player could choose sides and take a different path through the story.
-One path (siding with Gabriel) was more on-foot-based and the other (siding with the UCA) was more MCA-based, in which the player would get the final weapon of the game.
-The two paths also featured different missions and a different ending.
+Shogo was also one of the first standard FPS-games to feature a branching storyline, in which the player can choose sides and take a different path through the story.
+One path (siding with Gabriel) resulted in more on-foot action and the other (siding with the UCA) was more MCA-oriented.
+The two paths also featured different missions and different endings.

 You play as Sanjuro Makabe, an MCA pilot working for the UCA (United Corporate Authority) under Commander Nathaniel Akkaraju.
 The UCA main mission is to fight against a terrorist organization known as the Fallen.
 The action takes place in different locations around the planet Cronus.
 Both the UCA and the Fallen seek to control a rare energy source called Kato, only found on Cronus.
 Prior to the start of the game Sanjuro had lost his brother Toshiro, childhood friend Baku, and the woman he loved, Kura Akkaraju, to the Fallen's attacks.
 As the game begins Sanjuro is dating Kathryn, Kura's sister.
 Sanjuro seeks to avenge his fallen comrades in the war on Cronus.
 The storyline becomes more complicated as the player learns more about Kato, and what happened to his friends.
 The story can change depending on what path the player decides to take.

 The multiplayer mode lets players choose between infantry maps and MCA maps.
-Scattered around the maps are health pickups, armor pickups, power ups, weapons.
-All the weapons from the single player are available in multiplayer, even the Captain Claw doll.
-If a player hits an opponent with it they do a silly dance.
+Scattered around the maps are health pickups, armor pickups, power ups, and weapons.
+All the weapons from the single player mode are available in multiplayer.
 Players can also choose one of the four MCAs for multiplayer.
 Multiplayer continues to have fanbase and fan made updates for the game have been release which address balance and cheating.
-More info can be found at http://www.shogomad.com/ (currently down)

 Planned Expansions and Sequel